Original March 2006

-Revised February 2013
+Revised January 2013

 Beyond the BAYS bylaw, LUSC sets the following policy:

-- Jill was born in December in another country with a December 31 enrollment deadline to start kindergarten.
+- Anna was born in December in another country with a December 31 enrollment deadline to start kindergarten.
 After completing 4th grade in that country she moved to Lexington and started 5th grade, where she is by far the youngest in her class.
-Jill can either play travel soccer with the 4th graders in her BAYS U10 age group, or with her 5th grade classmates in U11, without any further approval.
+Since Anna is in 5th grade, she cannot play travel soccer with the 4th graders, even though she is of 4th grade age in Lexington.
+She must play with her 5th grade classmates in the BAYS 5th Grade age group.